awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 + [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html)
 + [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/update-auto-scaling-group.html)

 You can use these policies individually, or combine them into a list of policies\.
-For example, use the following command to update an Auto Scaling group to use the `OldestLaunchConfiguration` policy first and then use the `ClosestToNextInstanceHour` policy:
+For example, use the following command to update an Auto Scaling group to use the `OldestLaunchConfiguration` policy first and then use the `ClosestToNextInstanceHour` policy\.

 ```
 aws autoscaling update-auto-scaling-group --auto-scaling-group-name my-asg --termination-policies "OldestLaunchConfiguration" "ClosestToNextInstanceHour"